 Am I the only one who reacts this way to meal planning?

 Don’t get me wrong.
 I enjoy the planning part of meal planning.
 I’ve put together some awesome looking menu plans over the years.
-All very clever and colourful.
+All very clever and colorful.
 All planned using the meals we love.
 All abandoned within a day.
 It’s not the planning that I have an issue with, it’s sticking to the plan.
 Additional confession: I’ve been told I have commitment issues.
 They could be right!
 But, I’ll continue to argue it’s just because I don’t like being told what to do.
 Even if it’s me doing the telling.

 So, how does an anarchist plan meals?